-Credit Impairment for loans and advances to customers This key audit matter is applicable to both the consolidated and separate financial statements.
+Credit Impairment for loans and advances to customers

+This key audit matter is applicable to both the consolidated and separate financial statements.

-Please refer to accounting policy 6 on financial assets, note 21.1 relating to key management assumptions over credit impairment losses on loans and advances, note 22.7 on credit impairment charges on loans and advances, note 27 on loans and advances and, note 45.3 on credit risk.
+Please refer to material accounting policy 6 on financial instruments, note 21.1 relating to key management assumptions over credit impairment losses on loans and advances, note 22.7 on credit impairment charges, note 27 on loans and advances and, note 45.3 on credit risk.

-Key audit matter How the matter was addressed in our audit The Group's and the Company's core Our procedures included; business involves providing loans and advances to individuals and to the commercial and corporate sectors.
-Consequently, the main component of the Group's and Company's financial assets comprise loans and advances to customers which is significant to the total assets of the Group and Company.
-We evaluated the professional qualifications, experience and objectivity of the experts engaged by management for the valuation of the collateral.
-We evaluated the design and implementation, and tested operating effectiveness of relevant key controls implemented over: Expected credit losses (ECL) relating to loans and advances to customers amounting to P429 million for both Group and Company represent management's best estimate of the losses expected within the loans and advances portfolio. management's oversight of credit models (the 'ECL models') and the approval of the inputs and assumptions used in the determination of the ECL by comparing the design and implementation to the market.
-Management applies significant judgement in respect of the following: the loan origination by comparing to Know Your Customer (KYC) and credit review processes. • The estimation of the probability of • Assessed the appropriateness of the
+audit matter How the matter was addressed in our audit Group's and the Company's core business involves providing s and advances to individuals and to the commercial and porate sectors.
+Consequently, the main component of the up's and Company's financial assets comprise loans and ances to customers which is significant to the total assets of Group and Company. ected credit losses (ECL) relating to loans and advances to comers amounting to P477 million for both Group and Company esent management's best estimate of the losses expected in the loans and advances portfolio. hagement applies significant judgement in respect of the wing: ee estimation of the probability of default (PD), exposure at fault (EAD) and the loss given default (LGD). aluation of significant increase in credit risk (SICR) in cordance with IFRS 9 and as included in note 21.1; etermination of macroeconomic inputs and forward looking formation used in the SICR assessment and ECL measurement at includes the impact of inflation and GDP outlook and; Now the matter was addressed in our addit Our procedures included; We evaluated the professional qualifications, experience and objectivity of the experts engaged by management for the valuation of the collateral by inspecting their profiles and ensuring that they are registered with their regulator.
+We evaluated the design and implementation, and tested operating effectiveness of relevant key controls implemented over: management's oversight of credit models (the 'ECL models') and the approval of the inputs and assumptions used in the determination of the ECL by comparing the design and implementation to the market. the loan origination by comparing to Know Your Customer (KYC) and credit review processes which includes monitoring and default management.
+Assessed the appropriateness of the accounting policies and loan impairment methodologies applied in accordance with IFRS 9, Financial Instruments.

-Credit Impairment for loans and advances to customers This key audit matter is applicable to both the consolidated and separate financial statements.
+Credit Impairment for loans and advances to customers